podium/redis_mutex/README.md

 ### Using `RedisMutex`

-Call `RedisMutex`'s `with_lock/3` function to lock critical parts of your code. `with_lock/3` must be provided with `key` argument and a zero-arity function to call.
+Call `RedisMutex`'s `with_lock/3` function to lock critical parts of your code. `with_lock/3` must be provided with a `key` argument and a zero-arity function argument to call.
+This function will be called if and when the lock is acquired.

 ```elixir
 defmodule PossumLodge do